 - Common questions during onboarding

-Below is a list of the most common onboarding questions from customers of all shapes and sizes.
+Below is a list of the most common onboarding questions.

 How long does onboarding typically take?

-Our average onboarding time takes 4-6 weeks.
-This timeline depends on your level of complexity and if you are using any of Procurify’s available integrations.
-For NetSuite customers, we recommend setting aside 8-12 weeks for implementation, depending on how many subsidiaries you have, and how early on you include your Consultant in the Procurify discussions.
+Our average onboarding time is 4-6 weeks, depending on the complexity of your needs.
+For NetSuite customers, we recommend setting aside 8-12 weeks for implementation, depending on the number of subsidiaries you have, and how early your Consultant is looped into Procurify.

 How can I train my users?

-During onboarding, you can access our learning platform, Procurify Academy www.learning.procurify.com.
-We offer a variety of training modules available for every user type in Procurify.
-Procurify Academy Training can be accessed at any time throughout your Procurify journey.
+Procurify Academy, www.learning.procurify.com, offers training modules sorted by user type and can be accessed at any time throughout your Procurify journey.

 How are items purchased through Procurify?

-PunchOut integrations which allow customers to automatically place orders from within the Procurify Platform.
+Our PunchOut integrations allow you to automatically place orders from within Procurify.

 What is the standard Procurify workflow?